At what income do you pay no income tax?

 If your income is equal to or higher than the taxable threshold for your marital tax status and age, you will need to file your taxes.
 The federal income tax return depends on a variety of factors, such as your age, marital status, your dependence on other taxpayers, and your gross income.
-To determine if you need to file taxes, you'll first need to determine your gross income, the total amount of income you have, before any tax deduction.
-All businesses are required to file a tax return, even if the company doesn't generate any income for the tax year.
+To determine if you need to file taxes, you'll first need to determine your gross income, the total amount of income you have before any tax deduction.
+All businesses are required to file a tax return even if the company doesn't generate any income for the tax year.

-If you earn at or above the income threshold for your age and marital tax status, you'll have to file taxes.
 Low-income families with dependent children may not have to pay taxes if they qualify for the earned income tax credit.
 Once you turn 65, you don't have to file taxes unless your non-Social Security income exceeds a certain threshold.
-If your income is below the minimum limit specified by the IRS, you may not need to file taxes, however, regardless of your income and whether you're required to file taxes, it's generally a good idea to do so.
+If your income is below the minimum limit specified by the IRS, you may not need to file taxes; however, regardless of your income and whether you're required to file taxes, it's generally a good idea to do so.
+As with other categories of taxpayers, if you earn equal to or more than the income requirements as a dependent, you will have to file it; if you earn less, you are not required to file taxes.

 Bill Klette